 What are the risks?

-This trust is not suitable for everyone, so we recommend seeking financial advice.
-Downing is not able to advise on your suitability for investment in the trust.
+This company is not suitable for everyone, so we recommend seeking financial advice.
+Downing is not able to advise on your suitability for investment in the company.

 - Past performance should not be used as a guide to future performance.